SituFont: A Just-in-Time Adaptive Intervention System for Enhancing Mobile Readability in Situational Visual Impairments: Study 2 Experimental System and Equipment

-Before the experiment, the lead researcher assigned each participant an experimental ID emphasized the important points of the experiment, and provided a complete demonstration of how to perform a trial.
-Each participant read the materials in both outdoor and indoor settings while standing, walking, and running.
-The reading duration for each passage was not restricted but was controlled to be within 3 minutes.
+\textit{Experimental Procedure.} Before the experiment, the lead researcher assigned participant IDs, explained procedures, and demonstrated a trial.
+Participants read passages in indoor and outdoor settings while standing, walking, and running, with 3-minute reading durations per passage.
 During reading, participants encountered SVIs caused by environmental factors such as strong light, vibration, or reading distance, and they were instructed to adjust text parameters to mitigate these issues.
-To control the reading distance, participants were required to hold the device with one hand and adjust the distance between near and far (no more than an arm's length) according to their habits.
-Adjustments could be made at any time during reading.
-After all trials, the lead researcher checked the uploaded data for each participant, verifying that the experimental conditions, data quantity, and scenario matched the standards.
+Devices were held one-handed, with adjustments permitted anytime.